mmajewsk/lartpc2D/research_notes.md

 Saw it in replay, "not great, not terrible", its ok to go.
 There is unresolved issue of reading two models:
 (mov+cat) == model and (mov+cat) == target_model --> in actor

+#26.02.2020

+The joined model after the refactor works, i can experiment with it now.
+The model picking code still needs some attention.